 Aside from protecting the asphalt surface from water and sped-up deterioration, asphalt sealing also provides a uniform look for a driveway or parking lot.
 It covers up gaps, cracks, discoloration and small holes.
 The sealant can also keep a driveway from being visually damaged by chemicals or salt, commonly used in the winter in some regions to melt snow buildup.
 And, as mentioned earlier, the longer an existing asphalt path or parking area can be preserved, the longer it takes before one has to engage in another big investment for a new asphalt surface in the future.
 Those savings can be useful for other needs in the meantime for your home or business.

 On average, the cost of cleaning and sealing asphalt is not expensive either.
-When compared to complete replacement, the former is something in the range of $1-$4 per square foot, including materials and labor.
+When compared to complete replacement, the former is something in the range of $1-$5 per square foot, including materials and labor.
 There is variation, depending on the conditions of a particular project and any obstacles that might be in the way.
-However, when compared to outright construction, cleaning and sealing is a drop in the bucket in costs.
+However, when compared to outright construction costs of paving a new driveway or parking lot, cleaning and sealing is a drop in the bucket in costs.

 When you go outside and see the driveway to your home or the concrete in front of your business is cracking, it can be frustrating.
 Cracked concrete is unsightly, and it can even be dangerous if the cracks are severe.
 Because of this, it's vital to get that concrete repaired as quickly as possible so you can go back to being confident and proud of how your home or business front looks.